EyasuTeshome/shifttracker/job-search/dealing-with-rejection-during-job-search.md

 Of course not!
 Knowing that you are not the only one facing rejection during a job search helps you avoid judging yourself harshly.
 Many outstanding people have been rejected from jobs before finding the perfect place to thrive in their careers.

-Spend 5 - 10 min looking at the experience of other developers with rejection in the portal [Rejected](rejected.us).
+Spend 5 - 10 min looking at the experience of other developers with rejection in the portal [Rejected](https://rejected.us/)).

 ------